syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 # Multiple Selections in ComboBoxAdv

-This section explains how to select the multiple items and select the items programmatically in [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control.
+This section explains how to select the multiple items and select the items programmatically in the [ComboBoxAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html) control.

 ## Properties